Thinking of taking an Istanbul holiday?

 The cafe in the grounds of the palace wasn’t open so after exiting the palace I headed for the cafeteria which was just by the edge of the sea and before you exited the main gates.
 It was very busy and the service was a little chaotic but it was nice to sit under the trees and enjoy the view.

-I was delighted to be able to enjoy a Sherbet – a very sweet non alcoholic drink that I had heard about but never tried.
+I was delighted to be able to enjoy a Sherbet – a very sweet non-alcoholic drink that I had heard about but never tried.

 Visiting the palace was one of the highlights of my Istanbul city break.
 It was close to Taksim and a very educational visit given I knew so little about the history of the palace and the area.

-10. Istanbul Holiday – Take A Super Cheap Ferry Ride
+10. Take A Super Cheap Ferry Ride

-After my visit I decided to take a different route back to the hotel and walked along the shore to the ferry terminal.
+After my visit, I decided to take a different route back to the hotel and walked along the shore to the ferry terminal.
 I made up my mind I would take a ferry across the Bosphorus Strait and come back again.
-This was a very spur of the minute decision.
+This was a very spur-of-the-minute decision.

-There was a ferry that ran across the strait from Kabatas which was a 10 minute walk or so along from the Palace.
+There was a ferry that ran across the strait from Kabatas which was a 10-minute walk or so along from the Palace.

-I bought a return ticket and it was something like a £1 and boarded quite an old ferry and sat back and enjoyed the view and the fresh breeze.
+I bought a return ticket and it was something like £1 and boarded quite an old ferry and sat back and enjoyed the view and the fresh breeze.

 On each trip there was a guy selling refreshments which was interesting, he had a tray full of goods which he carried round the ferry, although unfortunately, no one seemed to be buying anything.